mubix/cfdb/Wireless/EAP-TLS.md

 ## Remediation

 1. Revoke certiicate effected and start investigation into the user(s) effected.
-Unless re-issued in order to be exportable, administrative access to the machine it is installed on is needed
+Unless re-issued in order to be exportable, administrative access to the machine it was installed on is needed in order to extract the certificate.

 ## References